Copyright © 2016

-"Apart from myself My Lord, there is Lieutenant Sharpe and Lieutenant Colosio."
+"Apart from myself My Lord, there is Lieutenant Grey and Lieutenant Colosio."

 "Then you are going to need more Officers.
 I have one that can join your force but he has little or no experience.
 You will have to take him in hand.
 He has previously held higher rank but is now a Lieutenant and needs a lot more time in battle, but he is all I can spare.
 You have your orders to promote those you want to, so make use of it when you get back to Vimeiro.
 I would suggest you make a Lieutenant for each Company as well as a Sergeant and a couple of Corporals so with eight platoons you will need to enlarge your Officer and NCO Corps."